Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 ### Summary
 In this tutorial you will learn how to build and deploy a connector using Native Apps framework in Snowflake and Native Connectors SDK Java.
-Provided example application connects to the GitHub API to pull information about issues, pull requests etc. from the desired repositories.
+Provided example application connects to the GitHub API to pull information about issues from the desired repositories.
 The following steps will guide you through the whole process starting with the source files and finishing with working and configured application inside Snowflake.